mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 out then either supervise or lead depending on the task at hand.

-A patriarch’s wives do nothing except look after their children, at least as far as the patriarch is concerned.
+A patriarch's wives do nothing except look after their children, at least as far as the patriarch is concerned.
 How much politicking and infighting goes on in a family is not a public matter and it may be that some patriarchs are given good advice by their wives – but never in public.
 Thus the skills of wives are not relevant.
-Such is K’kree society.
-Other cultures have words for this sort of thing, usually uncomplimentary ones, but the K’kree consider it is the right and proper order of things and are not receptive to criticism.
+Such is K'kree society.
+Other cultures have words for this sort of thing, usually uncomplimentary ones, but the K'kree consider it is the right and proper order of things and are not receptive to criticism.

-A family will contain D3-1 immature K’kree for every wife.
+A family will contain D3-1 immature K'kree for every wife.
 Not all of these are the children of the wives; some families have a child or two they are raising for others, either out of social custom or on the orders of a superior.